kampersanda/wordfreq-rs/wordfreq-model/README.md

 # wordfreq-model

-**Note that not all models are currently being distributed due to construction.**

 This crate provides a loader for pre-compiled [wordfreq models](https://github.com/rspeer/wordfreq/tree/v3.0.2#sources-and-supported-languages), allowing you to easily create wordfreq instances for various languages.